MarceloSpessoto/MarceloSpessoto.github.io/_posts/2024-05-19-implementing-jenkins-as-code.md

 to plan and develop the new testing workflow.
 Also, the dummy implementations could be seamlessly packed into the development period, where I will direct all my efforts on this specific issue.

-## Applying IaC
+## Applying CaC

-Infrastructure as Code (IaC) is a paradigm where the implementation of infrastructure is described in "code", such as yaml scripts.
+Configuration as Code (CaC) is a paradigm where the configuration of an application is described in "code", such as yaml scripts.
 This way, one can easily automate the deployment of such infrastructure by using the code instead of setting things up manually.